prooph/documentation/pdo-event-store/variants.md

 You need to setup the database table yourself when using this strategy.
 An example script to do that can be [found here](https://github.com/prooph/proophessor-do/blob/master/scripts/create_event_streams.php).

+#### Using `SingleStreamStrategy` with projections

+Because the `SingleStreamStrategy` forces a custom aggregate id/type based index for all queries, every single poll of the database by each projection will casuse a full table scan.
+To aviod this, you can use the `SingleStreamStrategy` for event store reads, but use the `SimpleStreamStrategy` for projections.
+See [this issue for more infomation](https://github.com/prooph/pdo-event-store/issues/224).

 ### SimpleStreamStrategy

 This stream strategy is not meant to be used for event-sourcing.
 It will create simple event streams without any constraints